Key Takeaways

 In the same study mentioned above, researchers also noted that eczema patients were far less itchy after receiving regular red light treatment, even in small doses.

 These people reported less itchiness overall and also were less likely to scratch at or pick at their skin as a result.
-They had fewer thick, leathery patches (known as lichenification) after receiving red light therapy, too.
+They had fewer thick, leathery patches (known as lichenification) after receiving red light therapy, too

 Reduced Inflammation

-As was mentioned above, eczema is an inflammatory condition triggered by an immune response to an allergen or irritant.
+Eczema is an inflammatory condition triggered by an immune response to an allergen or irritant.
 Red light therapy can help to minimize these responses and dampen inflammation overall.

 Fewer Skin Lesions